Sober Living Resources for Arizona Sober Living

 It is crucial for individuals who suffer from addiction in Arizona to know that they have options.
 If you or a loved one is suffering from a substance use disorder, it is never too late to reach out for help.
 Sober living homes in and outside of Arizona help individuals at all levels of addiction learn to live without drugs and alcohol.
-More importantly, they give them a chance to start fresh and rebuild their lives.
+More importantly, they give individuals struggling with addiction a chance to start fresh and rebuild their lives.

 What Is A Sober Living House?

 A sober living house is a home where residents work daily to strengthen their sobriety and rebuild their lives.
-Most sober livings have house rules and provide a great deal of structure to support residents.
-Among sober livings, the most prevalent rule is that all residents must stay away from drugs and alcohol.
-Sober living home staff generally engage in regular drug screenings and administer tests to ensure that all residents are clean and sober.
+Most sober living homes have house rules and provide a great deal of structure to support residents.
+Among sober living homes, the most prevalent rule is that all residents must stay away from drugs and alcohol.
+Sober living home staff engage in regular drug screenings and administer tests to ensure that all residents are clean and sober.

-The purpose of sober livings is to ensure a safe and trigger-free environment while residents are pursuing recovery.
+The purpose of sober living homes is to ensure a safe and trigger-free environment while residents are pursuing recovery.
 Environmental factors play a crucial role during addiction recovery.
 During early sobriety, most people are extremely vulnerable to triggers.
 Triggers can include intense emotional distress, being around people who one used to use drugs with, and even being in certain neighborhoods where one used to drink.
 The most dangerous triggers, however, involve direct exposure to drug or alcohol use.
 With time, most people are able to learn ways of coping with potentially triggering situations, but in the early days, it is important to remove oneself from triggering circumstances in order to avoid relapse.

 Sober living homes do more than just provide a clean and sober environment, however.
 They work to ensure that all residents make steady progress in their recovery journeys.
-While sober livings do not offer clinical addiction treatment, they make sure that residents are connected to any outside services or resources they might need.
-On a daily basis, residents work on addressing underlying issues, develop new coping skills, and repair past damage.
+While sober living facilities do not offer clinical addiction treatment, they make sure that residents are connected to any outside services or resources they might need.
+On a daily basis, residents work on addressing underlying issues, developing new coping skills, and repairing past damage.